Pairwise Alignment with MegAlign Pro: Choosing the best alignment for your project

 The difference between these three pairwise approaches really can make an impact in the resulting alignment, but the choice of which to use really depends on your task.
 For basic cases, such as aligning two genes or proteins, local alignment is a good starting point, but when things get more complicated, global or semi-global may be the way to go.
 Let’s look at some examples to better understand the differences between these methods.

-Download our step-by-step tutorials and demo data to see how these different alignment methods compare, and when to use each one, using the examples that follow.
+We have created three illustrated, step-by-step tutorials to demonstrate how these different alignment methods compare, and when to use each one.